roma-L/roma-L/README.md

 - 👋 Hi, I’m Roma
-- 🌱 I’m learning web development :)
+- 🌱 I’m learning QA testing :)
-- 📫 How to reach me @kapovkofi

 <!---
 roma-L/roma-L is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.